ROKO Isoliertechnik e.K.

 STRUCTURAL FIRE PROTECTION • PIPE PENETRATIONS IN AACHEN & SURROUNDING AREAS

-Aachen & surrounding areasWalls & floorsMetal & plasticLabeling & documentation
+Aachen & surrounding areasWall & ceilingMetal & plasticLabeling & documentation

-A pipe penetration seal is a fire protection measure for penetrations.
-It restores the required fire resistance of a wall or floor in the penetration area – commonly required in industrial and commercial buildings in Aachen.
+A pipe fire stop is a fire-protection measure for penetrations.
+It restores the required fire resistance of a building element (e.g., wall/ceiling) in the area of the pipe opening – often in industrial and commercial properties in Aachen.

-Depending on pipe material (e.g., steel/copper vs. plastics), insulation, wall/floor type and the required fire rating, different tested systems are used.
+Depending on the pipe material (e.g., steel/copper vs. plastic), insulation, the type of building element (solid construction, lightweight partition) and the requirement (fire resistance class), different tested systems are used.

 Example: pipe penetration

-Example image – typical pipe penetrations in walls/floors (Aachen region).
+Example image – typical pipe penetrations in wall/ceiling (Aachen & region).

 Plastic pipes are critical